asaravia-butler/OSDR_Tutorials/source/pages/guides/create_a_nasa_guest_account.md

 ## Step 7: BDME Dashboard

 Once successfully logged in to BDME, you will see the "My Dashboard" landing page.
-You can now follow the instructions in the Data Submission Guide tutorial to submit your data to OSDR.
+You can now follow the instructions in the {doc}`submit_data_to_osdr` tutorial to submit your data to OSDR.

 ```{image} ../../_static/images/bdme/bdme-dashboard.png
 :alt: BDME Dashboard